 - Romance – Apart from falling in love with the cities, you can also fall in love with a special someone.
 It might be someone you have known for a while or a total stranger.
 A lot of things can happen when in the country of romance and love.

-- Picturesque villages – Away from the cities, France has plenty of picturesque villages that enchant with their beauty and nature.
+- Picturesque villages – Away from the cities, France has plenty of picturesque villages that enchant with their impressive architecture, beauty, and beautiful countryside.
 If you want to have a glimpse at these breath-taking places, you can visit Strasbourg, Mont-Saint-Michel, and many small villages found all over the country.

-- World-known culture, art, and cinema – France is home to famous art museums, like Louvre and the Cannes film festival.
+- World-known culture, art, and cinema – France is home to famous art galleries, like the Louvre Museum (home to the iconic Mona Lisa) and the Cannes film festival.
 It’s also known for its movies, such as La Vie and Rose, Amelie, and Les Diaboliques among the others

 - Fashion – France and fashion go hand in hand, so you can expect to find a lot of shopping malls and boutiques across the country.
 How cannot it be, when it’s the home country of some of the most famous fashion designers, including Yves Saint-Laurent, Christian Dior, Coco Chanel, and Christian Lacroix.